Skip to content

 OFCS conformance status

 go-oidc-provider is regressed against the OpenID Foundation Conformance Suite (OFCS).
-The harness lives in conformance/ in the source repo and runs three plans end-to-end against a cmd/op-demo instance.
+The harness lives in conformance/ in the source repo and scaffolds nine OFCS plans; the published baseline below is the current four-plan security snapshot run end-to-end against a cmd/op-demo instance.

 Personal project, not certified

 This is a personal project maintained by an individual developer.
 No OpenID Foundation membership fee is paid and no formal OIDC certification is held.
-The numbers on this page are reproducible snapshots — make conformance-baseline records exactly what you see.
+The numbers on this page are reproducible snapshots from the plan set shown below.
 They are not a substitute for a paid OpenID Foundation certification and should not be cited as one.

 PlanWhat it coversProfile